-Carl Ziess the German manufacturer of Optical and medical instrument recently announced that Ophthalmologists worldwide performing Laser eye surgery using their most advanced refrac!ve technology “ReLEX SMILE” has crossed the milestone of One Million eye surgeries worldwide.
+Carl Zeiss the German manufacturer of Optical and medical instruments recently announced that Ophthalmologists worldwide performing Laser eye surgery using their most advanced refractive technology “ReLEX SMILE” has crossed the milestone of One Million eye surgeries worldwide.

 Over 1,300 Eye surgeons worldwide in over 65 countries have already performed over 1 million SMILE procedures done successfully.

-Refractive surgery is swiftly transforming vision correction process world over with impressive results.
-Common vision problems like near sightedness, far sightedness, astigmatism and presbyopia can now be treated with laser technology.
+Refractive surgery is swiftly transforming the vision correction process world over with impressive results.
+Common vision problems like nearsightedness, farsightedness, astigmatism, and presbyopia can now be treated with laser technology.

-SMILE is the latest 3rd generation of laser vision correction.
-It is minimally invasive, flapless and bladeless procedure that combines the advantage of previous two generations with increased safety and comfort.
+SMILE is the latest 3rd generation procedure of laser vision correction.
+It is a minimally invasive, flapless, and bladeless procedure that combines the advantage of the previous two generations with increased safety and comfort.

 ReLEx SMILE is a further advancement over LASIK / Femto-LASIK.

 ReLex SMILE is a breakthrough in laser vision correction offering a whole new level of precision, safety, and comfort.
 In fact, you might just experience the world through a whole new lens-your natural ones.